River rock landscaping around foundation of house to prevent moisture and wall damage

 River Rock Landscaping Around your Home's Walls

 Spring is finally here!
 It’s the season of blooming flowers, warmer days, and the annual ritual of sprucing up those flower beds.
 For many homeowners, that means loading up on dirt and mulch to refresh the landscaping.
-But before you start piling that mulch up against your house, hold up!

 You can easily avoid this...

 Here’s the deal: while mulch and dirt may look great and help retain moisture for your plants, placing it right up against your home’s foundation can actually cause serious problems.
 Mulch and dirt holds moisture, and that moisture can seep into your foundation or siding—especially after spring rains.
 Even worse, that damp environment is basically a welcome mat for termites.
-Termites love wood and will find a way to eat through studs and plywood after
+Termites love wood and will find a way to eat through studs and plywood after finding their under the siding.

-We want to let you in on a smart landscaping tip that could save you thousands of dollars in home repairs.
+Here is how we help home owners combat this problem...it is a smart landscaping tip that could save you thousands of dollars in home repairs.

 A successful solution